DSutyak/CUSail/README.md

                           the culmination of the sensor code and the navigation algorithm

 -Individual Functions for Arduino Code: Contains (mostly) helper functions used in the Arduino Code

+#Recent Updates (10/6/16)

+-Added the most curretn version of the algorithm to the Short Term Navigation Algorithm folder -Added the most curretn version of the arduino code to the Arduino Navigation Code folder